SEI2187/PromptOS/README.md

 # PromptOS

-PromptOS is a custom Linux-based operating system built from the ground up.
-This project aims to create a minimal, efficient, and customizable operating system using the Linux kernel.
+PromptOS is a custom Linux-based operating system built from the ground up

 ## Project Structure